thethirdbearsolutions/chrome-extension-claude-backups/README.md

 ## Automatic Backups:

-* The extension will automatically back up your conversations every day
+* The extension will automatically back up your conversations every eight hours
 * You can also trigger an immediate backup by clicking the extension icon or the "Backup Conversations Now" button in options

 ## Explore Your Backups: